-Keep them wet.
+Keep the trout wet if releasing it.
 It’s that simple, and it’s science-based

 By Skip Clement

-While nobody has become the sole beacon for responsible angling, we can all continue to mention that conservation of our fisheries is in every angler’s interest, then we can maybe move the needle.
-And of course, harvesting when the occasion is both legal and a good idea.
-I usually harvest stocked fish on my ‘home court.’
+Nobody has become the sole beacon for responsible angling.
+But we can all continue to mention that the conservation of our fisheries is in every angler’s interest.
+Then, we can move the needle.
+And, of course, harvesting when the occasion is both legal and a good idea.

 NOTE: The other day, reading Troutbitten: Life on the Water, a blog by Domenick Swentosky from central Pennsylvania, which is always a good read, especially into the minutia that sometimes makes all the difference between fishing and catching, reminded me of mentioned above.